aaronrkaufman/spellingbee/README.md

 # spellingbee
-An R Shiny implementation of the New York Times' Spelling Bee puzzle
+An R Shiny implementation of a game similar to the New York Times' Spelling Bee puzzle